Timeline of the Yemeni revolution (23 September – December 2011): 26 December

 The New York Times reported that the Obama administration in the U.S. had decided to admit Saleh to the country for medical treatment by the end of the week, to stay at least through elections in February 2012.
 Unnamed officials quoted in the Times report said the administration had decided it was best to keep Saleh out of Yemen during the planned political transition, even if it came at the cost of the United States' image among Yemenis who might view the move as granting political asylum to the embattled president.

 31 December

 The General People's Congress announced that Saleh had decided to remain in Yemen through the elections instead of leaving the country as previously planned.
 At least one party figure blamed the opposition for changing the situation, accusing anti-government activists of sowing disruption and provoking violence.
 Other officials, speaking anonymously, said the Republican Guard, under the leadership of Saleh's son Ahmed Ali Saleh, and Central Security, under the leadership of the Saleh's nephew Yahya Mohamed Abdullah Saleh, had launched a new crackdown against dissenters in their own ranks.
-Hundreds of thousands took to the streets to call for the president's trial and execution over his government's violent response to the protests, marching in Sana'a and other major Yemeni cities.
+Hundreds of thousands took to the streets to call for the president's trial and execution over his government's violent response to the protests, marching in Sanaa and other major Yemeni cities.